Hen Party Planning Checklist for Bristol | 2026 Guide

 Plan for a relaxed morning-after brunch experience

-Guide the group to a pre-booked brunch spot to recap the previous day's fun.
+Guide the group to your booked brunch spot for a slow recap of the night before.

 Coordinate check-out procedures for the accommodation